TheDaniel3131/myCalculator/README.md

 # myCalculator
-A Very Basic, Simple Calculator With Good GUI In Java.
+A Very Basic, Simple Calculator With Good Looking GUI In Java.